qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 {{< figure src="/articles_data/new-recommendation-api/one-positive.gif" caption="One positive example, both strategies" >}}

-The different might be seen when you start adding more examples, especially if you choose some negatives.
+The difference only becomes apparent when you start adding more examples, especially if you choose some negatives.

 {{< figure src="/articles_data/new-recommendation-api/one-positive-one-negative.gif" caption="One positive and one negative example, both strategies" >}}

-The more examples we add, the more diverse the results of the `best_score` strategy will be.
+The more likes and dislikes we add, the more diverse the results of the `best_score` strategy will be.
 In the old strategy, there is just a single vector, so all the examples are similar to it.
 The new one takes into account all the examples separately, making the variety richer.

 {{< figure src="/articles_data/new-recommendation-api/multiple.gif" caption="Multiple positive and one negative examples, both strategies" >}}

 Choosing the right strategy is dataset-dependent, and the embeddings play a significant role here.
-Thus, it's always worth trying both of them and comparing the results in a particular case.
+Thus, it’s always worth trying both of them and comparing the results in a particular case.

 #### Handling the negatives only

 In the case of our Food Discovery demo, passing just the negatives works as an outlier detection mechanism.
 The dataset was supposed to contain only food photos, but some of them are not.
 If you pass them as negative examples, the results will usually contain just the non-food items.
-That's a simple way to filter out the outliers.
+That’s a simple way to filter out the outliers.

 {{< figure src="/articles_data/new-recommendation-api/negatives-only.gif" caption="Negatives only, both strategies" >}}

-Still, both methods return different results, so they are both complementary if the dataset quality is the problem you want to solve.
+Still, both methods return different results, so they each have their place depending on the  questions being asked and the datasets being used.

 #### Challenges with multimodality

-Food Discovery uses CLIP embeddings model, which is a multimodal one.
-It means images and texts are encoded into the same vector space.
-That allows us to use the same model for both image and text queries.
-We utilized that mechanism in the refreshed demo, so you can also pass the textual queries to filter the results.
+Food Discovery uses the [CLIP embeddings model](https://huggingface.co/sentence-transformers/clip-ViT-B-32), which is multimodal, allowing both images and texts encoded into the same vector space.
+Using this model allows for image queries, text queries, or both of them combined.
+We utilized that mechanism in the updated demo, allowing you to pass the textual queries to filter the results further.

 {{< figure src="/articles_data/new-recommendation-api/text-query.gif" caption="A single text query, both strategies" >}}

 Text queries might be mixed with the liked and disliked photos, so you can combine them in a single request.
 However, you might be surprised by the results achieved with the new strategy, if you start adding the negative examples.

 {{< figure src="/articles_data/new-recommendation-api/text-query-with-negative.gif" caption="A single text query with negative example, both strategies" >}}

-That issue is related to the embeddings themselves.
-What we have is a bunch of image embeddings which are pretty close to each other.
-Our text queries are, on the other hand, quite far from the image embeddings, but relatively close to some of them, so the text-to-image search generally works.
-As a result, when all the examples come from the same domain everything works fine.
+This is an issue related to the embeddings themselves.
+Our dataset contains a bunch of image embeddings that are pretty close to each other.
+On the other hand, our text queries are quite far from most of the image embeddings, but relatively close to some of them, so the text-to-image search seems to work well.
+When all the embeddings come from the same domain, everything works fine.
 However, if we mix positive text and negative image embeddings, the results of the `best_score` are overwhelmed by the negative samples, which are simply closer to the dataset embeddings.
 If you experience such a problem, the `average_vector` strategy might be a better choice.

 ### Check out the demo